 Rankine Cycle

-The Rankine cycle is a thermodynamic cycle that illustrates the conversion of heat into mechanical energy.
-The mechanical energy is ultimately converted into electrical energy.
-Rankine cycle is the essential operating cycle for all power plants.
-Most solar power plants operate on this cycle.
+The Rankine cycle is a thermodynamic cycle that illustrates the conversion of heat into mechanical energy, which is ultimately converted into electrical energy.
+The Rankine cycle is the essential operating cycle for all power plants, and most solar power plants operate on this cycle.

 Rankine cycle is named after Scottish engineer William Rankine, who analyzed an ideal heat engine with a condenser in 1859.